apache/cloudstack-documentation/source/adminguide/systemvm.rst

 Console proxies can be restarted by administrators but this will interrupt existing console sessions for users.

-Creating a VM Console Endpointy
+Creating a VM Console Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The access to a VM Console is created by the API 'createConsoleEndpoint',